appdevspring16/msm_associations/README.md

  2. If you are in `rails console` and then make a change to a model (for example, you add a validation or fix a syntax error), then, annoyingly, **you have to `exit` and then relaunch `rails console`** to pick up the new logic.

+## Solution

+Once you've struggled for a while, it's okay to peek at [one possible solution](https://github.com/appdevspring16/msm_associations_solutions/commits/master).

 ## Associating Directors and Movies

 ### Can X have many of Y?
 Can Y have many of X?